 Your financial data should account for every dollar and cent that flows through your organization.
-It should also eliminate the need for time-intensive, ad hoc reporting to consolidate total revenue, define the subcategories of revenue, and reconcile all transactions at the end of the month.
+It should also eliminate the need for time-intensive, ad hoc reporting to consolidate total revenue, define the subcategories of revenue (including usage-based revenue), and reconcile all transactions at the end of the month.
 Your finance and accounting team will benefit from having a granular, real-time understanding of:

 - Total Revenue: All the subcategories of sales, discounts, and credits/voids that make up total revenue